Sanders fact checks Warren after she challenges election record

 Bernie Sanders sought to swiftly fact check Elizabeth Warren’s debate-stage claim Tuesday night that she's the only candidate of the bunch who beat an incumbent Republican over the last 30 years.

-Warren made that claim after Sanders denied an explosive report that she once told Warren that a woman couldn’t win the presidency.
+Warren made that claim after Sanders denied an explosive report that he once told Warren that a woman couldn’t win the presidency.
 Warren swiped at the electability of her rivals, saying the men on stage lost 10 elections while the two women are undefeated.

 Sanders reminded his colleague in the Senate that he defeated an incumbent Republican during his congressional run in 1990.